-11.1 We monitor the conditions of service of part-time employees and their progression to ensure that they are being offered appropriate access to benefits and training and promotion opportunities.
+11.1 We monitor the conditions of service of part-time employees and their progression.
+This is to ensure that they are being offered appropriate access to benefits and training and promotion opportunities and are treated the same as comparable permanent staff and enjoy no less favourable terms and conditions (on a pro rata basis where appropriate) unless that different treatment is justified.